darialelito/portfolio/README.md

 # portfolio - it's still under construction.
-Will be connected with darialelito.pl
+Will be connected to darialelito.pl